Global Master of Arts in

 Lilongwe, Malawi

-Malawi will provide you with an ideal case study for analyzing the ongoing and occasionally contentious discussions among members of government, civil society, and local citizens on development initiatives.
-Of particular significance to your master’s degree will be the exploration of the ways in which cultural traditions, drought, ecology, migration, and international aid regimes affect agricultural enterprises and natural resource management in an environment of increasing climatic uncertainty.
+Malawi will provide you with an ideal case study for analyzing the ongoing and contentious discussions among members of government, civil society, and local citizens on development initiatives.
+Of particular significance to your master’s degree will be the exploration of the ways in which cultural traditions, gender disparity, climate change, ecology, migration, and international aid regimes affect agricultural enterprises and natural resource management in an environment of increasing climatic uncertainty.
+During your time in Malawi, you will participate in an extended rural stay living with smallholder farming families, learning about community-led development from those directly impacted by inflation, resource degradation, and food insecurity.

 Excursion highlights may include: